-As you’re building out a capsule wardrobe (or just trying to get control of your shoe closet), consider these guidelines.
-Capsules tend to be seasonal, and this article focuses on a fall/winter shoe capsule, but the same principles would apply for any season depending on what the weather is where you are.
+As you’re building out a capsule wardrobe (or just trying to get control of your shoe closet), consider these guidelines below.
+Capsules tend to be seasonal, and this article focuses on a shoe capsule which is mainly for summer, but the same principles would apply for any season depending on what the weather is where you are.

-Step 1: understand the basic categories of footwear
+Step 1: Understand the basic categories of footwear for your shoe capsule

 Building a shoe capsule wardrobe is fairly straightforward.
 First, understand the basic categories of footwear and determine which represent how you dress.
-As you build out your shoe capsule, you’ll ignore categories that don’t correspond to your lifestyle.
+As you build out your shoe capsule, you can simply ignore categories that don’t correspond to your own lifestyle.

-Professional.
-These are shoes for work, whether you’re a lawyer who needs a collection of pumps, you prefer to wear heels at the office, or you are a police officer who depends on heavy-duty loafers.
+These are shoes for work, whether you’re a lawyer who needs a collection of pumps, you prefer to wear heels at the office, or you are a police officer who depends on heavy-duty boots.

-Casual.
 Between businesswear and beachwear lies your casual wardrobe.
 Beyond that, you define what casual means to you — and select your casual shoes accordingly.
 These are likely to be your everyday shoes.
 The shoes you wear for day-to-day, and running errands.

-Leisure.
 Capri leggings with a tunic-length hoodie, anyone?
 Not to be confused with casual, leisure clothing delivers maximum comfort and needs the right shoes to go with it — but not at the expense of head-to- toe style.

-Dressy.
 These are the shoes that add sparkle to your wardrobe, sometimes literally!
 They make appearances for special occasions, such as a romantic anniversary dinner or holiday party.
 Often heels, but you can also find some very special flats.

-Special purpose.
-This “miscellaneous” category includes all footwear that meets specific, non-fashion needs.
+This “miscellaneous” category includes all footwear that meets specific, usually non-fashion needs.
 We’re talking fitness shoes, gardening boots, house slippers, and the like.
 The right shoes for this category will depend very much on your own lifestyle and hobbies.
-Throw in a couple pairs of flip-flops here if you must.
+Throw in a couple pairs of flip-flops for poolside here if you must.
 Don’t count these in your shoe total.